Poster Presentation Instructions

 Poster Printing Service

-SRI has partnered with Call4PostersTM to offer poster printing service to poster presenters at the SRI 66th Annual Scientific Meeting.
-Posters ordered through Call4PostersTM will be shipped directly to the meeting and can be picked up near the SRI registration desk.
-To learn more about poster options and place your poster order go to: https://wk.call4posters.com/sri/c/1590.
-The standard deadline to order is Saturday, March 9, 2019 at 2:00 a.m.
-Central Standard Time (CST)/ 3:00 a.m.
-Eastern Standard Time (EST)/9:00 a.m.
-Central European Time (CET).
+SRI has partnered with Call4PostersTM to offer poster printing service to poster presenters at the SRI 67th Annual Scientific Meeting.
+Posters ordered through Call4PostersTM will be shipped directly to the meeting and can be picked up at the SRI registration desk.
+To learn more about poster options and place your poster order go to: https://www.call4posters.com/sri/c/1590.

 Instructions for Presenting

 Please refer to the poster notification that will be sent by December 28, 2018 for your abstract (poster) number and the assigned poster session.
 The notification will be sent to the Primary/Presenting Author on the abstract.
 A poster board with the assigned 3-digit abstract number located at the top of the board will be provided.